Healthdirect Free Australian health advice you can count on.

 What causes premature ejaculation?

-Sometimes premature ejaculation is a lifelong problem that starts the first time a man has sex.
-This may be due to a chemical imbalance in the brain that causes a lower threshold for ejaculation, or it could be due to psychological factors such as performance anxiety.
+Sometimes premature ejaculation is a lifelong problem that starts the first time you have sex.
+This may be due to:

 When should I see my doctor?

-It is important to remember that ejaculation problems are common and nothing to be embarrassed or shy about.
+It's important to remember that ejaculation problems are common and nothing to be embarrassed about.

 How is premature ejaculation diagnosed?